 For both, you have to assign fixtures or groups in the mixing view to the 8 effect output channels.
 You don't need to assign fixtures to all channels.

 In the sequencer view you can combine multiple cues to a sequence.
-You can adjust fade-in, fade-out and the color.
+You can adjust fade-in, fade-out, the color and a movement pattern.

 With a trigger, you can animate it.
 The following triggers are available: